 Make lemon-lime cookies instead by replacing the coconut extract with lemon extract!
 Increase the amount to 2 full teaspoons of pure lemon extract.

-Process shots of Lime Cookies-- images of the glaze being made and then drizzled on top
+Process shots of making the glaze by combining glaze ingredients, mixing until smooth, and then drizzling on top of cookies.

 How To Make Lime Cookies From Scratch